Romania–Russia relations: Romanian relations with the Russian Federation

-On 13 March 2022, while the 2022 Russian invasion of Ukraine was taking place, an unarmed Russian Orlan-10 reconnaissance drone crashed in the Romanian village of Tărpiu.
+On 13 March 2022, while the Russian invasion of Ukraine was taking place, an unarmed Russian Orlan-10 reconnaissance drone crashed in the Romanian village of Tărpiu.
 This followed a similar incident in Zagreb, Croatia, which happened a few days before.

 After the Russian invasion of Ukraine started, Romania, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to its list of "unfriendly nations".
+Romania joined other countries in spring 2022 in declaring a number of Russian diplomats persona non grata.

 Starting in late April 2022, the Russian hacking group Killnet launched a series of cyberattacks against Romanian government and other official websites.
 This happened after a visit from Romanian authorities to Kyiv where more support for Ukraine was promised while the Russian invasion of the country was still occurring.

+Disapproval of the Russian leadership shown in a poll in Romania rose from 37% in 2021 to 79% in 2022.

+On 22 June 2023, during the Russian invasion of Ukraine, Ukraine destroyed a bridge at Chonhar connecting Crimea with Russian-occupied parts of southern mainland Ukraine.
+Following this, Vladimir Saldo, the Russian-appointed governor of occupied Kherson Oblast, threatened that Russia would destroy bridges in Odesa in Ukraine but also a bridge connecting Giurgiulești in Moldova with Galați in Romania.
+The Prime Minister of Romania Marcel Ciolacu strongly condemned Saldo's threats to both Moldova and Romania.
+He also hinted that Romania is a member of NATO, described Kherson Oblast as illegally occupied by Russia and stated that striking civilian infrastructure is a war crime.
+A spokesman for the Ministry of Foreign Affairs and European Integration of Moldova, Igor Zaharov, also condemned Saldo's declarations.

+On 9 October 2024, Russia closed the Romanian consulate-general from Rostov-on-Don on the basis of Romania's "unfriendly actions".
+Previously, Romania decided to reduce the Russian embassy staff by 40 people in 2023 and expelled several officials from the embassy since 2022.

 Dispute over the Romanian Treasure

 After the fall of the Soviet Union, the Russian governments' position toward the Romanian Treasure remained the same and various negotiations failed.
 The Romanian-Russian treaty of 2003 did not mention the Treasure; presidents Ion Iliescu and Vladimir Putin decided to create a commission to analyze this problem, but no advances were made.